-Significantly, during the course of preparing this draft ASR, staff noticed that PG&E identified the Proposed Project as a Candidate Deferral (i.e., through DER implementations, such as battery storage) in its 2018 DDOR prepared pursuant to the Distribution Resource Planning Proceeding, R.14-08-013 (PG&E 2019).
+Significantly, during the course of preparing this draft ASR, PG&E identified the Proposed Project as a Candidate Deferral (i.e., through DER implementations, such as battery storage) in its 2018 DDOR prepared pursuant to the Distribution Resource Planning Proceeding, R.14-08-013 (PG&E 2019).
 Within the DDOR, PG&E identifies grid need for specific distribution feeders/transformer banks in the Los Padres Division that would be addressed by the Proposed Project.
+See the BTM Solar plus Solar Adoption Propensity Analysis Report (CPUC 2020) (Appendix B) for further discussion of the relationship between the data provided in DDOR filings and the distribution needs of the Proposed Project.
 Generally, the data in the DDOR are consistent with Kevala's analysis and the information presented in this section; however, there appear to be several discrepancies.
 For example, the DDOR identified an overall deficiency of 4.87 MW for the area (PG&E 2019), while Kevala calculated a deficiency of 4.3 MW (see Table 3-7).
 Also, the DDOR listed Paso Robles 1103 as one of the feeders forecasted to be overloaded, but omitted Paso Robles 1102 as well as Atascadero 1103, which differs from Kevala's conclusions (PG&E 2019).